txuli/durangaldekobizikletaeskola.com/README.md

 # Durangaldeko Bizikleta Eskola Official Website

-Special thanks to [@lordlichi2006](https://github.com/lordlichi2006) and [@JaimeDM6](https://github.com/JaimeDM6) — especially to JaimeDM6 for his contribution to the DurangoBZK website.
+Special thanks to [@lordlichi2006](https://github.com/lordlichi2006) and [@JaimeDM6](https://github.com/JaimeDM6) for their valuable contributions to the DurangoBZK website.

 ## Description